linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 29.08.2024 (announcement Web4)
+- 🚀 We've taken Web4 to the next level!
+Our product plan is fully defined and massively scaled.
+What's your vision for Web4?
+Share your thoughts! 💬 #Web4 #Innovation #FutureTech

+### 29.08.2024 (announcement Web4)
+- 🌟 By the end of the year, we're aiming for a dream team: 10+ developers and a strong sales force!
+Who's excited about joining this journey?
+Let's build the future together! 🙌 #TeamGoals #Hiring #TechTalent

+### 29.08.2024 (announcement Web4)
+- 🤝 Big things are brewing!
+We're laying the groundwork for some exciting partnerships.
+Which brands would you love to see us collaborate with?
+Drop your suggestions below! ⬇️ #Partnerships #Growth #FuturePlans

 ### 28.08.2024 (announcement Web4)
 - Linkspreed is all in on Web4! 💡 Our focus is sharp on growing our product pipeline, team, and sales.
 What do you think is key for Web4 growth?
 Let’s discuss! 🔥👇 #Web4 #Growth #Linkspreed